Buage/InvisbileTyping-Console/README.md

     }, 100);
 }

-// Function to execute the script function executeScript() {
+function executeScript() {
     addToggleButton();
     reloadScriptAfterURLChange();
 }

-// Initial execution of the script executeScript();

-console.log('Script to add a typing block toggle button loaded.');
+executeScript();
 ```
 7. You can now toggle the option to disable Typing Indicator, when there is no red bar, this mean everyone can see you type, else nobody see you type